GriffinSar/Project-Two--Trek-Quiz/README.md

 ### Questions and Answers

 This is the section of the game where the user can see the question and they can select their answer.
-If they select the correct answer the answer turns green if its wrong it turn red.
+If they select the correct answer the answer turns green, if it's wrong it turn red.
 This is important to the user as this is what the site is really centered around.
 The user is here to do the quiz and answer the questions.
 They want to challenge themselves to do as well as they can.
 Setting the answer red or green if the user answers incorrectly or correctly is another way of alerting the user to how they are performing in the quiz.
 So even if they are not watching the main hud they still know if they answered correctly or incorrectly.